-As you may already know, all verbs in the language are formed by a stem and an ending.
-Regular verbs only change their ending according to some simple rules without affecting the first part of the verb, but Spanish stem-changing verbs are special because they change their ending and their stem as well.
+As you may already know, all verbs in Spanish are formed by a stem and an ending.
+Regular verbs change their ending following simple rules without affecting the first part of the verb, but Spanish stem-changing verbs are special because they change their ending and their stem as well.
 Some of these verbs are very common and useful in everyday situations.
-In this lesson, you will find a list of stem-changing verbs in Spanish, the rules to conjugate them in the present tense and how to use them in simple sentences and questions.
+In this lesson, we will learn how to make sentences with stem-changing verbs in Spanish in the present tense.
 Let’s start…

-Some common Spanish stem-changing verbs O to UE are: dormir (to sleep), contar (to count), costar (to cost), encontrar (to find/to meet), recordar (to remember), volar (to fly), volver (to return) and almorzar (to eat lunch).
+Here is a list of Spanish stem-changing verbs O to UE: dormir (to sleep), contar (to count), costar (to cost), encontrar (to find/to meet), recordar (to remember), volar (to fly), volver (to return) and almorzar (to eat lunch).

 Sentences with stem-changing verbs O to UE